 From the very start our aim was clear; to provide a luxury glamping experience that was respectful of its rural heritage and to do so in an environmentally sustainable manner whilst promoting all things Dorset!
 So what better place to start than with our artisan shepherds huts, built less than 15 miles away by the super talented master crafts people at Plankbridge.
 Custom made from the ground, Richard and his team have ingeniously managed to kit our huts out with en-suite rooms, bijou kitchens, seating areas and double beds and we’ve still no idea how they did it!!
 The huts have then been tastefully decorated and furnished with as many local products as we could find.
 To read more about our local suppliers click here

 So if sitting by the fire toasting marshmallows or relaxing in the wood fired hot tub watching the world pass by sound like your sort of stay, then look no further!

-We where very fortunate to receive a grant from the European Agricultural Fund of Rural Development aimed at providing support for micro and small businesses and farm diversification which helped with the financing of this project.
+We where very fortunate to receive a grant from the European Agricultural Fund of Rural Development aimed at providing support for micro and small businesses and farm diversification which part funded this project.

 Since setting up two years ago we have made a number of improvements, towards a more sustainable future.
 More details of this can be found here.

 We are very proud that our efforts in this area saw us awarded a Green Tourism Silver award at the start of 2019